mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 shirt or blouse.
-This uniform is for formal occasions and can be toned down to normal business-casual by removing the waistcoat and switching to a single- breasted jacket.
+This uniform is for formal occasions and can be toned down to normal business-casual by removing the waistcoat and switching to a single-breasted jacket.

 Most personnel are issued a formal dress uniform at regular intervals or upon submitting a valid request